Monitoring Aquifers: Provincial Groundwater Observation Well Network

 The Provincial Groundwater Observation Well Network program collects, interprets and reports information about groundwater quantity and chemistry.

-Approximately 186 observation wells provide data from various developed aquifers in B.C.
+There are 226 active observation wells that provide data from various developed aquifers in B.C.
 The network was established in 1961, and archived data from previous years allows for the monitoring of groundwater patterns and trends.

 Groundwater Level Monitoring